 Registering a company

-Holders of Estonian ID card can set up a company electronically via the Company Registration Portal of the Commercial Register.
+The holder of an Estonian ID card can set up a company electronically via the Company Registration Portal of the Commercial Register .

 Social tax registration